 HMS Research Fellowships

 Extensive research opportunities for students are available in the Medical School Quadrangle, throughout Harvard University, within the Harvard teaching hospitals, and at the Massachusetts Institute of Technology.
-The HMS Scholars in Medicine Office (SMO) maintains a database of these potential projects to keep students informed about new and ongoing opportunities at HMS and beyond.
+The HMS Office of Scholarly Engagement (OSE) maintains a database of these potential projects to keep students informed about new and ongoing opportunities at HMS and beyond.
 Each Academic Society also has two designated Society Fellows who make up the HMS Faculty Committee on Scholarship in Medicine.
 The Society Fellows help students identify their research interests, advise students on finding appropriate mentors, and review student research funding proposals.

-Each summer, many HMS students apply for and receive funding from the SMO.
-In many cases, funding is shared between the SMO and the laboratories or hospitals in which they work.
-The SMO also co-funds full-time academic year student research projects.
+Each summer, many HMS students apply for and receive funding from the OSE.
+In many cases, funding is shared between the OSE and the laboratories or hospitals in which they work.
+The OSE also co-funds full-time academic year student research projects.
 Many MD students who began with summer research projects continue throughout the academic year; several pursue the five-year MD option, applying for a year of full-time funded research through the Howard Hughes Medical Institute, American Heart Association, or other Harvard and outside granting agencies.

-Funding students receive from the SMO for research projects conducted during a period of enrollment must be disclosed to the Financial Aid Office and incorporated into the student’s aid package.
+Funding students receive from the OSE for research projects conducted during a period of enrollment must be disclosed to the Financial Aid Office and incorporated into the student’s aid package.
 In cases where the student has already been funded up to the total amount allowed in his/her current student budget, a dollar-for-dollar adjustment must be made to the aid package to prevent the student from being overfunded.
-When making this adjustment to the aid package, the Scholars in Medicine funding is first applied toward replacing the calculated parent contribution.
+When making this adjustment to the aid package, the Office of Scholarly Engagement funding is first applied toward replacing the calculated parent contribution.
 After the parent contribution has been fully replaced, remaining funds will be used to decrease the loans in the aid package, beginning with the least favorable loan.
-HMS scholarships are decreased only if the Scholars in Medicine funding exceeds the total amount of student loans and parent contribution.
+HMS scholarships are decreased only if the Office of Scholarly Engagement funding exceeds the total amount of student loans and parent contribution.